Data Model Features

-The basic model or default dataset is autogenerated on creation of a new project based on the data source referenced.
+The default dataset definition in Bling is autogenerated whenever tables from a datasource are added to the project.
 Definitions for the original tables and columns are already available.
 For example, the definition for a table

 stock_goods from a MySQL database

 warehouse_operations would automatically be available in the data model as follows.
 The default dataset name will be same as the project name and may be changed to an appropriate name.

 project Operations dataset default table stock_goods table stock_goods data_source MySQLDoc sql `warehouse_operations`.`stock_goods` //column definitions would follow here

 This can subsequently be edited, to make it more suitable for generating reports.

 The data type of columns in the source database is mapped to its equivalent Bling data type when generating a model.
 The mapping between different SQL data types and Bling data types is as follows.

 |Integer||TinyInt, SmallInt, Int, Int2, Int4, Integer, BigInt,UInt8, UInt16, UInt32, UInt64, Int8, Int16, Int32, Int64|

 |String||Char, Varchar, Character, String, Text, FixedString,

 Derived tables can be defined as subsets or extensions of tables available from the data source.
 These consist of the SQL statement that would be used to retrieve the data from the data source and definitions of the columns retrieved.
 Following example illustrates the definition for a derived table.
 It consists of just two columns from the original table but with date-format and aggregation operations applied on them.